 Manually Deploy a Stage

-Here you’ll be prompted to select a branch you want to deploy with.
-Or if this stage has a branch connected to it, you’ll be asked if you want to deploy using it.
+Here you can confirm the branch you want to deploy with.
+Or if the stage isn’t connected to a branch, you’ll be asked to select one.

-You can optionally force a deploy using the Serverless Framework
+You can optionally force a deploy, more on this below.

 Manually Deploy a Service

-Just as above, you’ll be asked to select a branch.
+Just as above, you’ll be asked to confirm the branch or to select one.